lacc-2022/lacc-2022.github.io/index.md

   icon: "/uploads/2020/07/20/execution-process-operation-execute-administration-512.png"
   heading: Process and Power Systems
 sub_heading: November 28th - December 2nd, 2022, La Habana
-textline: The main objective of LACC2022 is to bring the control world community, and especially the Control Latin American community to analyze the current development and future challenges of Automatic Control and particularly in Latin American.
+textline: The main objective of LACC 2022 is to bring the control world community, and especially the Control Latin American community to analyze the current development and future challenges of Automatic Control and particularly in Latin American.
 hero_button: